Economy Versus Disease Spread: Reopening Mechanisms for COVID 19

 We evaluate our mechanisms in two main aspects: \begin{enumerate} \item How disease spreads under the mechanism and comparing it with simple baseline mechanisms.
-In particular, we posit the so-called \emph{flattening ratio} which is the ratio of the peak number of cases (during the course of the epidemic simulation) under our mechanism compared to the peak number of cases under a baseline mechanism, e.g., the normal 5-day work week. \item The economic output of the mechanism characterized by what we call as the \emph{work output} or \emph{economic} ratio defined as the \emph{ratio} of the average number of working hours of an individual under our mechanism to the average number of working hours under the standard five-day working week (i.e., the $(1,5,2)$ schedule).\footnote{We assume that an individual works for a fixed number of hours (say, 8) on each day they are working.} For a mechanism with parameters \((g, d, t)\), the economic ratio is computed by the formula (see Appendix for a derivation): The economic ratio for a normal work week, i.e., the $(1,5,2)$ schedule, is 100\%, whereas for the $(2,4,0)$ (and $(2,5,0)$) schedule it is 70\%. \end{enumerate}
+In particular, we posit the so-called \emph{flattening ratio} which is the ratio of the peak number of cases (during the course of the epidemic simulation) under our mechanism compared to the peak number of cases under a baseline mechanism, e.g., the normal 5-day work week. \item The in-person activity of the mechanism characterized by what we call the \emph{in-person work ratio} or simply \emph{work ratio} defined as the \emph{ratio} of the average number of in-person working hours of an individual under our mechanism to the average number of working hours under the standard (pre-Covid) five-day working week (i.e., the $(1,5,2)$ schedule).\footnote{We assume that an individual works for a fixed number of in-person hours (say, 8) on each day they are working.} For a mechanism with parameters \((g, d, t)\), the work ratio is computed by the formula (see Appendix for a derivation): The work ratio for a normal work week, i.e., the $(1,5,2)$ schedule, is 100\%, whereas for the $(2,4,0)$ (and $(2,5,0)$) schedule it is 70\%. \end{enumerate}

-There are two advantages in group scheduling: (1) the average number of contacts per group is reduced by a factor of $1/g$ (compared to a single group) which means that less individuals are infected by an infected person on average per day; (2) Since infected symptomatic individuals in a group are quarantined when they are not scheduled, this means that the number of days a person is infectious is reduced.
-Thus even when the number of groups is relatively small (say 2, 3, or 4) and even for small $d$ and $t$ values, the spread of disease is significantly reduced, while still keeping the economic ratio reasonable.
+There are two advantages in group scheduling: \begin{enumerate*}[label=(\arabic*)] \item the \emph{average} number of contacts per group is reduced by a factor of $1/g$ (compared to a single group) which means that fewer individuals are infected by an infected person on average per day; \item since infected symptomatic individuals in a group are quarantined when they are not scheduled, the number of days a person is infectious is reduced. \end{enumerate*} Thus even when the number of groups is relatively small (say 2, 3, or 4) and even for small $d$ and $t$ values, the spread of disease is significantly reduced, while still maintaining a reasonable work ratio.